schneiderderek/application_digester/README.md

 Disclaimer: This library is still in early stages of development.

-This gem is intended to be used with a rails application, but has no dependencies on rails.
+This gem is intended to be used with a rails application, and has a dependency on `Rails.root`.
 By default, files in `log` and `tmp` are excluded in digesting.

 Having a digest of the application running files is useful to know what code is actually running.
 Typically, a git SHA will be superior to calculating your own